Contracting the boundary of a Riemannian 2-disc: Curvature-free upper bounds for lengths of geodesics on Riemannian -spheres.

 \begin{theorem} Let $M$ be a Riemannian $2$-sphere of diameter $d$ and area $A$, $x,y$ a pair of points on $M$ and $k$ a positive integer.
 Then there exist at least $k$ distinct geodesics of length $\leq 4(k-1)d + 1328(k-1)\sqrt{A}+dist(x,y)$ connecting $x$ and $y$.
 In particular, there exist $k$ distinct non-trivial geodesic loops of length $\leq 4kd+1328k\sqrt{A}$ based at $x$.
 The length of the shortest geodesic loop based at any prescribed point of $M$ does not exceed $2d+664\sqrt{A}$. \end{theorem}

-When ${\sqrt{A}\over d}$ is very small, this theorem provides a substantial improvement of the quoted upper bounds from [NR1] and [R].
+When ${\sqrt{A}\over d}$ is very small, this theorem provides a substantial improvement of the quoted upper bounds from [NR1] and [NR3].
 Note, that the length of the shortest geodesic loop based at a pole of a very long and thin ellipsoid of revolution is equal to $2d$.
 Moreover, it seems plausible that the approach of [BCK] can be used to construct Riemannian manifolds arbitrarily close to thin ellipsoids of revolution, such that the length of the shortest geodesic loop based at a pole is strictly greater than $2d$.
 Therefore, our upper bound for the length of a shortest geodesic loop seems to be quite good (when ${\sqrt{A}\over d}\longrightarrow 0$).

-Similarly, it had been proven in [NR2] that there exist two distinct non-trivial simple preiodic geodesics on $M$ of length $\leq 5d$ and $\leq 10d$.
-The proof of the classical Lyusternik-Schnirelman theorem asserting the existence of three simple non-trivial periodic geodesics on each Riemannian $2$-sphere implies that the lengths of these two geodesics do not exceed, correspondingly, $Free Dias(M)$ and $2 Free Dias(M)$ , where $Free Dias (M)$ denotes $\inf_{(\gamma_t)} \sup_{0\leq t\leq 1}|\gamma_t|$, and $(\gamma_t)$ runs over all families of {\it simple} free loops sweeping-out $M$ (see Proposition 2.1 in [NR2]).
-It is not difficult to check that our proof of Theorem 1.3 A yields a family of simple free loops of length $\leq 664\sqrt{Area(M)}+2diam(M)$.
-Therefore, we obtain the following theorem:
+Similarly, it had been proven in [NR2] and [LNR2] that there exist three distinct non-trivial simple periodic geodesics on $M$ of length $\leq 5d$, $\leq 10d$ and $\leq 20d$, correspondingly.
+On the other hand our proof of Theorem 1.3 yields a {\it homeomorphism} between the round sphere $S^2\subset {\bf R}^3$ and $M$ sending the South pole of $S^2$ to any prescribed point $p\in M$ and all circles in $S^2$ passing through the South pole and obtained as a section of $S^2$ by a plane parallel to $Y$-axis to simple closed curves of length $\leq 664\sqrt{Area(M)}+2diam(M)$ (that intersect only at $p$).
+In [LNR2] we used this estimate and the proof of the classical Lyusternik-Schnirelman theorem asserting the existence of three simple non-trivial periodic geodesics on each Riemannian $2$-sphere to demonstrate that the lengths of these three geodesics do not exceed, correspondingly, $700\sqrt{Area(M)}+diam(M)$, $1400\sqrt{Area(M)}+2diam(M)$, and $2800\sqrt{Area(M)}+4diam(M)$ (see Theorem 1.3 in [LNR2]).
+It is interesting that the first two of these estimates are seemingly optimal up to a constant factor at $\sqrt{Area(M)}$, when ${\sqrt{Area(M)}\over d}\longrightarrow 0$ (see the discussion after the text of Theorem 1.3 in [LNR2]).